Benefits of self compassion for adhd women

 If it’s so great?
 Why aren’t more ADHD women practicing it?

-Women are often afraid if they are self-compassionate they will never hold themselves accountable for doing anything important.
+Women are often afraid if they are self-compassionate, they will never hold themselves accountable for doing anything important.
 The opposite is true.
 Self-compassion doesn’t mean JUST being nice to ourselves to soothe your pain and suffering.
-Self-compassion isn’t indulgent or avoidant.
+Self-compassion isn't indulgent or avoidant.
 It is wise and skillful.
-Like good parenting, it loves and cradles you first, but then calls you to hold yourself accountable to be the best you that you can be and to make good choices for yourself.
+Like good parenting, it loves and cradles you first, but then calls you to hold yourself accountable to be the best you can be and make good choices for yourself.

 Self-compassion is being mindful of our pain or suffering and intentional about soothing and comforting ourselves so that we can alleviate our suffering in a kind and wise way.

-Shame and self criticism are huge issues for ADHD women.
-They often feel like they are not good enough and this keeps them from reaching their full potential.
-However, with self compassion these negative thoughts and feelings can be reduced or even eliminated.
-Research has shown that when ADHD women practice self compassion almost every area of their life improves including work productivity, mental health, relationships, and more.
-So if you’re struggling with shame and self criticism, try giving yourself some kindness and understanding instead.
+Shame and self-criticism are enormous issues for ADHD women.
+They often feel like they are not good enough, which keeps them from reaching their full potential.
+However, with self-compassion, these negative thoughts and feelings can be reduced or even eliminated.
+Research has shown that when ADHD women practice self-compassion, almost every area of their life improves, including work productivity, mental health, relationships, and more.
+So, if you’re struggling with shame and self-criticism, try giving yourself some kindness and understanding instead.
 It just might be the change you need to reach your goals.